Terry G: Personal life

-Gabriel Oche Amanyi, popularly known as Terry G, was born on March 17, 1986, in Benue State.
-He shared the same birthday with his mother.
+Terry G was born in Benue State and shares a birthday with his mother.
 He started singing in the choir of his local church.

 Career

-The "Akpako Master", as he is fondly called, received critical acclaim for his unique brand of music and personality.

 Through his songs, he has admitted to using drugs and alcohol.
-In September 2014, he told Jane Augoye of The Punch that he has stopped taking hard drugs.
+In September 2014, he told Jane Augoye of The Punch that he had stopped taking hard drugs.

 He has cited 2face Idibia as his greatest musical mentor.